 2006: World’s First Gaming Chair

-Facing dwindling returns in a shrinking market, desperate DXRacer engineers took inspiration from the car seat industry.
-The same year Nissan published its ergonomic car seat study, DXRacer engineers slapped wheels onto car seats to make crude desk chairs.
-Then, they dug deep into the auto industry’s bag of tricks to refine the concept.
+Unable to sell their exotic car seats, DXRacer engineers got creative.
+The same year Nissan published its ergonomic car seat study, DXRacer engineers slapped wheels onto car seats to make desk chairs.

-Removable neck and lumbar cushions kept the spine aligned.
+The F-Series provided full back support with deep recline functionality and adjustable armrests.
+It also came with adjustable neck and lumbar cushions to keep the spine aligned.
 Caster wheels attached to a 5-pointed base with adjustable height.
-Adjustable armrests and backrest recline let users change position without standing up.

 2008: AKRacing